Every year, seniors lose more than $3 billion annually from generational fraud, according to the FBI.

 “This is new to everybody,” Brookhart said.
 “As we see those things pop up, we’re passing the information along so the entire staff is aware of different scenarios they could be looking out for that could mean our customer potentially losing a lot of money.”

-What to Do if You or a Loved One Are a Victim of Elder Financial Abuse
+What To Do if You or a Loved One Are a Victim of Generational Fraud

-While these situations involve elderly persons, they also offer insight for many people to be wary of and to spot for their own loved ones, so they don’t become a victim of fraud themselves.
+While these situations involve seniors, they also offer insight for many people to be wary of and to spot for their own loved ones, so they don’t become a victim of fraud themselves.

 If you believe you or a loved one has been a victim of financial fraud, Brookhart suggests you contact your local authorities and provide any information you may have, such as a perpetrator’s phone number or email address.
 You should also contact your bank.